 Chapter 8 Documentation

-In the book The voyages and adventures of Captain Hatteras the survivors of a ship whose expedition was to the North Pole relied on the writing of former captains, explorers and sailsmen to not only find the best possible route to the North Pole, but also the hazards and the places where coal was hidden for future explorers like they who were keen on finding the coveted North Pole.
+In the book The voyages and adventures of Captain Hatteras the sailors aboard a ship whose expedition was to the North Pole relied on the writing of former captains, explorers and sailsmen to not only find the best possible route to the North Pole, but also the hazards to avoid and the places where coal was hidden for their sustenance.
 So how does this tie to data engineering and dbt?
 Well, in any digital organization, there is sure to be some turnover.
-There is sure to be some new chap who would want to wrap their heads around what the organization was doing, and the data was using.
-Documentation is one way to enable these experts start on a sure footing, but it is rarely the norm.
-The good thing with dbt is that it provides a way to create documentation at the same place you write code to transform it, not in a separed pdf2 as we all do!
+There is sure to be some new chap who would want to wrap their heads around what the organization had been doing, and the data used.
+Documentation is one way to enable these experts start on a sure footing, but this is rarely the norm.
+The good thing with dbt is that it provides a way to create documentation at the same place you write code to transform it, and not in a spare pdf2!

 8.1 The yml files